bjosv/golang-devenv/issue/timer-cpu-spike/README.md

 ### Generate TLS certificates

+`./scripts/gen-test-certs.sh`

 This script will generate TLS certs to `/tmp/tls-data` needed by the deployment.

 The script is located relative to this readme-file in this git repo.

-`./scripts/gen-test-certs.sh`

 ### Preparing a Kubernetes cluster

-This will create a local K8s cluster with the TLS-config directory mounted.

 ```
 minikube config set memory 8192